maoqiangqiang/SmokeClassification/README.md

 # Shuffled Video-based Smoke Classification Using Virtual Sample Augmentation and Transfer Learning

 This repository corresponds to our study entitled "*Visual process monitoring of biomass conversion reactors using transfer learning and generative AI.*".
+The details of this study is available at https://doi.org/10.1016/j.compchemeng.2025.109464.

 <div align="center">